sourcegraph/handbook/content/departments/cloud/technical-docs/oidc_site_admin.md

    echo "eyJzaWduYXR1cmUiOnsiRm9ybWF0Ijoic3NoLWVkMjU1M..." | base64 --decode
    ```

-3. Use `base64` to decode the `siteConfig` again to get the actual content.
+3. Use `base64` to decode the `siteConfig` field again to get the actual content.